apptentive/apptentive-ios/README.md

 Using the Library
 -----------------

+_ApptentiveConnect_ queues feedback and attempts to upload in the background.
+This is intended to provide as quick a mechanism for submitting feedback as possible.

+In order for queued/interrupted feedback uploads to continue uploading, we recommending instantiating _ATConnect_ and setting the API key at application startup, like:

+    #include "ATConnect.h"
+    …
+    - (void)applicationDidFinishLaunching:(UIApplication *)application … {
+        ATConnect *connection = [ATConnect sharedConnection];
+        connection.apiKey = kApptentiveAPIKey;
+        …
+    }

+Where _kApptentiveAPIKey_ is an _NSString_ containing your API key.
+As soon as you set the API key on the shared connection object, any queued feedback will start to upload, pending network availability.
+You also should not have to set the API key again on the shared connection object.

 Now, you can show the Apptentive feedback UI from a _UIViewController_ with:

     #include "ATConnect.h"
     …

     ATConnect *connection = [ATConnect sharedConnection];
-    connection.apiKey = kApptentiveAPIKey;

     [connection presentFeedbackControllerFromViewController:self];

-Where _kApptentiveAPIKey_ is an _NSString_ containing your API key.

 Easy!